-Get in-depth answers to frequently asked questions about preventing and treating lifting injuries from a trusted source: IBJI’s Dr. Jing Liang, a board-certified physician in pain medicine, physical medicine, and rehabilitation.
+Get in-depth answers to frequently asked questions about preventing and treating lifting injuries from a trusted source: IBJI’s team of board-certified physicians in pain medicine, physical medicine, and rehabilitation.

 How Do Lifting Injuries Occur?
 What Can You Do to Prevent Them?